plnegre/libhaloc/README.md

 libhaloc
 =============

-ROS library for HAsh-based LOop Closure detection.
+Library for HAsh-based LOop Closure detection.
 This library provides the tools for loop closure detection based on image hashing.
 Image hashing consists of representing every image with a small vector (hash).
 Then the hash of image A can be compared with the hash of image B in a super fast way in order to determine if images are similar.

 The image hashing implemented in this library is based on floating point features.